dzker/OnPatientAPI/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+-We connect the API with the deployed server so that the API available online -Futhermore we can connect our sensor with Wifi to ensure consistent data to our firebase

 ## License